Nitro Venom Rifle (.177)

 - Downloads (Photos, Manual & EVP)

 The Nitro Venom Dusk air rifle features a precision, rifled barrel with fluted muzzle break and sculpted rubber recoil pad.
 The rifle is equipped with a CenterPoint 3-9x32mm precision scope and a quick-lock mounting system for quick and easy optic mounting.
-The ambidextrous synthetic stock has a raised cheek piece and modified, beavertail forearm designed to promote the Artillery Hold shooting position.
+The ambidextrous stock has a raised cheek piece and modified, beavertail forearm designed to promote the Artillery Hold shooting position.
 The wider surface area of the forearm is designed to rest on the palm of your hand, and assists in achieving improved accuracy with break barrel air rifles.

 Crosman Nitro Venom air rifles delivers serious hunting power with muzzle energy up to 18 fpe.
 Take one on a hunt to experience the power, stability and stealth of Nitro Piston technology.